 (f) The Committee may make a finding of dishonest conduct for purposes of adjudicating a claim.
 Such a determination is not a finding of dishonest conduct for the purposes of professional discipline and further, represents only a recommendation to the Board.
-A claim may only be considered if the individual lawyer involved has been disciplined to a threshold level of a public reprimand or is no longer in practice.
+A claim may only be considered if the individual lawyer or licensed paralegal practitioner involved has been disciplined to a threshold level of a public reprimand or is no longer in practice.

 (h) Any proceeding upon a claim shall not be conducted according to technical rules relating to evidence, procedure and witnesses.
-Any relevant evidence shall be admitted if it is the sort of evidence on which responsible persons are accustomed to rely on in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which might make improper the admission of such evidence over objection in court proceedings.
+Any relevant evidence shall be admitted if it is the sort of evidence on which responsible persons are accustomed to relying on in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which might make improper the admission of such evidence over objection in court proceedings.
 The claimant shall have the duty to supply relevant evidence to support the claim.

 (i) The Board shall determine the order and manner of payment and pay those claims it deems meritorious, but unless the Board directs otherwise, no claim should be approved during the pendency of a disciplinary proceeding involving the same act or conduct as alleged in the claim; specifically, no determination and/or hearing shall take place until such time that all disciplinary proceedings have, in fact, been completed.